 Now you have 3 options for this: rectal, forehead, or sublingual thermometers.

 - Rectal thermometers are best because they can read your baby’s internal body temperature more accurately than others.
-To prevent you from hurting your baby because you put it in too far, look for a rectal thermometer that has a short probe.
+To prevent you from hurting your little one because you put it in too far, look for a rectal thermometer that has a short probe.

 - If you’re uncomfortable with using that, a regular thermometer in your baby’s armpit can do the trick.
 Just make sure to add 1 degree to this reading because it will record your baby’s external temperature.

 - If you want a thermometer that can easily give you an estimate of your children’s temperature, a forehead thermometer is a good alternative.
 Just note that they’re not very accurate.
 So if you suspect a fever, we recommend going with the others we mentioned here.